 What Happens Now?

-We know that the last thing you need to focus on if you have been injured in a DUI crash is how you will pay for the bills coming in.
+We know that the last thing you need to focus on if you have been Injured in a DUI crash is how you will pay for the bills coming in.
 At the Law Offices of Greg Prosmushkin, P.C., we want to make sure you are taken care of.
 Our knowledgeable and experienced team will work with insurance companies and other parties involved to secure compensation for your medical bills, pain and suffering, lost income, and even punitive damages.
-If you need a Philadelphia DUI accident attorney, you can contact us for a free consultation by clicking here or calling 215-543-7220.
+If you need a Philadelphia DUI Attorney, you can contact us for a free consultation by clicking here or calling 215-673-7733.